MadsAtWeldit/WeldIT-drawing/README.md

 ----------
 ### Things to note
 *This is only the foundation for the logic moving forward with this application.
 It would have been extremely hard to implement everything within the period of time I've had and with my level of experience.
-I expect it to go alot faster when an actual team continues to work on it instead of just little me :P. Here are some things I would do before pushing this to production:*
+I expect it to go alot faster when an actual team continues to work on it instead of just little me :grimacing:.
+Here are some things I would do before pushing this to production:*

 1. **Find the best way to structure the code**